fieldtrip/website/tutorial/memory.md

 ## Introduction

-This tutorial gives advice about how to do data-analysis in a memory-efficient way when large amount of data is analyzed.
+This tutorial gives advice about how to do data analysis in a memory-efficient way when large amount of data is analyzed.
 It does not provide information about any FieldTrip functions or any analysis steps.

 ## Background